 Parents have the opportunity to express a preference for the pupil to attend any school.
-However, when pupils do not attend the nearest qualifying school, there is no requirement to provide transport, unless eligible under a relevant section of this policy.
+However, when pupils do not attend their qualifying school, there is no requirement to provide transport, unless eligible under a relevant section of this policy.

-If parents have been unable to secure a place for the pupil at the nearest qualifying school, free transport assistance will normally be provided to the next nearest qualifying school if this is above the statutory walking distance.
+If parents have been unable to secure a place for the pupil at their nearest or priority area school, free transport assistance will normally be provided to the next nearest qualifying school if this is above the statutory walking distance.

-However, where the pupil initially attends the nearest qualifying school, and then transfers to another school, free transport will only be provided if the new school is considered the nearest qualifying at the time of application and the journey from home to school is over the statutory walking distance.
-If the school being applied for is further away than the child's initial setting then it is unlikely that transport assistance would be provided, unless evidence exists to confirm that the child's initial setting is not a suitable school for them.
+However, where the pupil initially attends their qualifying school, and then transfers to another school, free transport will only be provided if the new school is considered the nearest qualifying school, or priority area school, at the time of application and the journey from home to school is over the statutory walking distance.
+If the school being applied for is further away than the child's initial setting then, unless it is the child's priority area school, it is unlikely that transport assistance would be provided, unless evidence exists to confirm that the child's initial setting is not a suitable school for them.